The Legend of Mi Yue: Synopsis

-This is a story about the tortuous life of Mi Yue, the first stateswoman and Queen Dowager in China's history.
+This is a story about the life of Mi Yue, the first stateswoman and Queen Dowager in China's history.

 Mi Yue was a young princess who lived in the Kingdom of Chu during the Warring States period.
 Her childhood was not peaceful, after witnessing her mother falling into the schemes of the Queen of Chu.
 Yet, she was on good relations with her sister, Mi Shu and her father, King Wei.
 She was eventually sent to Qin as a concubine as part of her sister's dowry, separating her from Huang Xie, her first love.
 Mi Yue gains the favor of King Ying Si and gives birth to a son named Ying Ji.
 This leads to the jealousy of Mi Shu, Wei Yan, the queen, and other concubines.

 After King Ying Si passes away, Ying Dang becomes his successor.
 Mi Yue is sent as an ambassador (banishment) to the State of Yan with her son Ying Ji.
 However, King Ying Dang suddenly dies after lifting weights, leaving Qin in a state of chaos where Ying Si's sons are battling for the throne.
 Mi Yue enlists the help of the "barbarian" Yiqu army, successfully returning to Qin, suppressing political revolts and instates her son Ying Ji on the throne.